Veterinarians revive cat that nearly froze in Montana

 Dr. Jevon Clark of the Animal Clinic of Kalispell said Thursday that Fluffy was unresponsive and her body temperature didn’t register on the clinic’s thermometers when her owners brought her in a week earlier.

 Staff warmed the cat using towels, cage warmers and intravenous fluids.
-Clark says Fluffy is normally a little crabby, so when she began growling, he knew she would be fine.
+Fluffy is normally a little crabby, so when she began growling after about an hour, Clark knew she would be fine, he said.

 The clinic posted pictures of her recovery on its Facebook page.